 Driving under the influence (DUI) in Colorado is a serious offense.
 Even if this is your first DUI conviction, you could face from five days to one year in jail, a fine of $600 to $1,000, and between 48 and 96 hours of community service.
 In addition, first-time DUI convictions carry a driver’s license suspension of nine months.
 In other words, if an officer arrests you for DUI in Colorado, your life is likely to change for at least the next full year.
 But an arrest is not the end of the story.
-In fact, after an arrest is when an experienced DUI attorney can become a game-changer.
+In fact, after an arrest is when an experienced DUI defense attorney can become a game-changer.
 Why?
 Because DUI arrests typically (if not always) involve a Breathalyzer test.
 And those tests are fallible, which means that the results can be challenged in court.

 Challenging Breathalyzer Test Results